 There is a specialist wild oregano formula for this organ.
 In addition to wild oregano, which it contains in a raw state, it also contains the Mediterranean spice herb, Rhus coriaria.
 It is this herb which is ultra-rich in gallic and malic acids, both of which have profound, positive effects upon kidney function and urinary.
 The herb acts to prevent urinary retention and should ideally be taken along with the oil.

 Other prostate support supplements include crude, whole food pumpkin seed oil, Austrian-Styrian-source, and pomegranate concentrate.
 Yet, go with the wild oregano.
 Use it as the master cleanse.
-Take as a protocol, a combination of the wild oil, ideally in a super-strength form, and the whole, crude herb with Rhus coriaria, the original village formula, now made available.
+Take as a protocol, a combination of the wild oil, , and the whole, crude herb with Rhus coriaria, the original village formula, now made available.
 A typical protocol would be to take at least five drops of the oil twice daily or one 50 mg tiny gelap twice daily, along with one or two capsules of the whole, raw, crude herb with rhus twice daily.

 Find this combo therapy, and take it vigorously.
 As a result, there will be a profound improvement of health plus much prevention.
 It’s the pizza spice, just a pure, wild version.
 What could be superior to that?